-- (a) A licensee shall maintain all of the following records for determining its compliance with this chapter: - (1) A record of each payment instrument or stored-value obligation sold. - (2) A general ledger posted at least monthly containing all assets, liabilities, capital, income, and expense accounts. - (3) Bank statements and reconciliation records. - (4) Records of outstanding payment instruments and stored-value obligations. - (5) Records of each payment instrument and stored-value obligation paid within a five-year period. - 25 (6) A list of names and addresses of all of the licensee's authorized delegates.

-1 (7) Any other record the commission requires by 2 rule.

-- (b) The records referenced in subsection (a) shall be maintained by the licensee for a minimum of five years.
+- (a) A licensee shall maintain all of the following records for determining its compliance with this chapter: - (1) A record of each payment instrument or stored-value obligation sold. - (2) A general ledger posted at least monthly containing all assets, liabilities, capital, income, and expense accounts. - (3) Bank statements and reconciliation records. - (4) Records of outstanding payment instruments and stored-value obligations. - (5) Records of each payment instrument and stored-value obligation paid within a five-year period. - (6) A list of names and addresses of all of the licensee's authorized delegates. - (7) Any other record the commission requires by rule. - (b) The records referenced in subsection (a) shall be maintained by the licensee for a minimum of five years.

 Records may be maintained outside of the state. - (c) All records of a licensee, authorized delegate, or applicant shall be subject to reasonable, periodic, or special examination, at any time or from time to time, whether the records are located within or outside of this state, as the commission deems necessary or appropriate to the public interest.
-The licensee shall make any record available for inspection by the commission within five business days of the request. - §8-7A-15.
-Suspension and revocation. - (a) The commission, by order, may suspend or revoke a license or order a licensee to revoke the designation of an authorized delegate, with or without prior notice, if the commission finds that such an order is in the best interest of the public, and any of the following circumstances exist: - (1) The licensee has violated any provision of this chapter or a rule adopted or an order issued under this chapter. - (2) The licensee, or any authorized delegate, does not cooperate with an examination or investigation by the commission.
+The licensee shall make any record available for inspection by the commission within five business days of the request.

+\$8-7A-15.
+Suspension and revocation.